What is Altitude Sickness?

 Altitude Sickness Caregiver Tips

 If you’re spending time at a high altitude with other people, you may be responsible for keeping your companions safe and healthy.

 - Know the symptoms of altitude sickness.
 Educate yourself so that you can spot the early signs of altitude-related illnesses.
-Learn how to tell the difference between common symptoms of minor acute mountain sickness and the more severe signs of cerebral and pulmonary edemas.
+Learn how to distinguish between common symptoms of minor acute mountain sickness and the more severe signs of cerebral and pulmonary edemas.

 - Be prepared to act quickly.
 Whenever you’re at a high altitude, have a plan for what you’ll do if you or your companions begin to suffer from altitude sickness.
 Know the safest, quickest way to move to a lower altitude.
 Don’t hesitate to descend and seek medical help at the first signs of severe altitude sickness.

 Altitude Sickness Brain Science

 Scientists are working to understand how high-altitude cerebral edema (HACE) develops and how this severe condition is related to less severe acute mountain sickness (AMS).
 Specifically, researchers want to know what causes fluid accumulation in the brain and whether it is directly related to AMS’s early symptoms.

 Cerebral edema is generally caused either by the accumulation of fluid within the brain cells themselves or by the leakage of water and proteins from blood vessels into the brain.
 Recent studies have suggested that HACE is likely caused by fluid that leaks from blood vessels, although it’s not clear how that fluid passes through the barrier that usually keeps contaminants from entering the brain.
 It’s possible, too, that after fluid accumulates from that source, additional fluid might accumulate within the cells as well.